aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 Again, since we know initial database, we can check returned results easily.
 Here, initial test data is important.
 When we change initial data, our test may fail even if our services are correct.
-So, it's better to write unit tests independed of initial data as much as possible.
+So, it's better to write unit tests independent of initial data as much as possible.
 We could check incoming data to see if every people contains "adams" in his/her name, surname or email.
 Thus, if we add new people to initial data, our tests remain working.